n2cholas/n2cholas.github.io/projects.md

 title: Projects
 ---

 This page is out of date!
-Will be updated with recent projects soon.
+Will be updated with my recent projects soon.

 <hr>